Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

   </tr>
 </table>

-Otherwise of note are the 3 Continuous Traps, which provide the Ritual monsters with protection or hinder the opponent.
+Otherwise of note are the 3 Continuous Traps, which provide the Ritual Monsters with protection or hinder the opponent.
 They also have the useful effect to recover another banished ‘Darquess’ Spell/Trap when banished themselves, allowing for efficient recycling or excellent banish targets.

 <table>
   <tr>